learn-co-curriculum/phase-0-working-with-data-structures-intro/README.md

 ## Conclusion

-This is has been a broad tour of JavaScript's collection data types, `Object` and `Array`.
+This has been a broad tour of JavaScript's collection data types, `Object` and `Array`.
 Individually, they are data structures that can hold list- and dictionary-like data.
 Amazingly, they can even _hold each other_ — and that means we can make very complex data structures from them!
 We'll practice with